huggingface/blog/setfit-optimum-intel.md

 When inspecting the performance at batch size 1, there’s a **3.68x reduction in latency** with our optimized model.
 Note that this is achieved with virtually no drop in accuracy!
-Also worth noting, the model size has shrunk by 2.85x.
+It's also worth mentioning that the model size has shrunk by 2.85x.

 <p align="center">
     <img src="assets/176_setfit_optimum_intel/throughput.png" width=500>